andrewdavis23/web-monitor/readme.md

 ### unresolved issues
 - REPL has been randomly dropping modules, possibly after server is down for extended time
 - So far, only downtime is caused by failure of SMTP connection to gmail
+- Can I add subscribers to SUBS.txt while the REPL is running?